Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 GameObjects

-In Unity, GameObjects are the building blocks of your scene.
-They represent entities or objects within your game world.
-GameObjects are empty containers that can hold various components.
+In Unity, GameObjects are the building blocks of the Scene, they represent entities or objects within the game world.
+In other words, GameObjects are empty containers that can hold various components.

 Components